DrNajim/react-hook-checkpoint/README.md

 # Project Description using React
-Create the following components:
+The following Projects:
 MovieCard
 MovieList
 Filter ( title, rate)
-Every movie should have the following attributes: title, description, posterURL, rating The user should be:
-Able to add a new movie.
-Filter the movies with title/rating.
+Every movie  have the following attributes: title, description, posterURL, rating The user can add a new movie and Filter the movies with title/rating.

 # Getting Started with Create React App